 Tom Weil, Rowing Historian

 Addressing the Needs

-- Parking: Already inadequate on a daily basis, additional parking will accommodate 128 cars plus an 80-vehicle overflow.
+- Parking: Already inadequate on a daily basis and a safety hazzard, the traffic flows will be realigned and additional parking will accommodate 128 cars plus an 80-vehicle overflow.

-- Indoor Training Room (3,300 ft.): The new training room will add 64 rowing machines to the 26 now available, enabling the National Teams to train on-site and providing adequate facilities to accommodate the growth of the juniors, Masters and RIG outreach programs.
+- Indoor Training/Multiuse Room: The new training room will add 68 rowing machines to the 34 now available, enabling the National Teams to train on-site and providing adequate facilities to accommodate the growth of the juniors, Masters and RIG outreach programs.
 The training room will be readily convertible to meeting space for receptions, banquets, workshops and conferences, creating an additional source of funds to support the day-to-day operations of the Rowing Center.

-- Physical Therapy Room (700 sq.ft.): Injuries and strains do occur, particularly among the most competitive athletes.
+- Physical Therapy Room: Injuries and strains do occur, particularly among the most competitive athletes.
 The physiotherapy room will be outfitted with an EMS/ultrasound machine, hydrocollator, ice bath/whirlpool, and standard and hi-lo treatment tables.

 - Locker Rooms (2,400 ft.): New locker rooms with shower facilities will accommodate 50 men and 50 women.
-The Annex will also include new locker facilities for coaches.
+The Annex will also include new locker which are unisex ADA compliant .

 - Heated Repair Shop (1,800 ft.): This is a critical need.
 The winter months present an ideal time to address repairs and recondition crew shells.
 Diligent maintenance not only improves the competitiveness of the rowers, but it also helps to ensure their safety.